JensFudge/Dapug_SharedQuiver/README.md

 # Dapug_SharedQuiver
-Demoproject showing some singleton pattern, database techniques
+Demoproject showing some singleton pattern, database techniques.
+The project is built with Embarcadero Delphi version 13